-Personal income tax (PIT).
-A PIT exemption applies whenever income payments (including income from redemption of units) fall outside the scope of a commercial, industrial or agricultural activity.

-Income from a commercial, industrial or agricultural activity is not subject to withholding taxes and is qualified as profits or gains.

-Capital gains arising from the transfer of units are taxed at:

-- a special tax rate of 28% on the positive difference between capital gains and losses; or - progressive income tax rates of up to 48%, if the investor chooses to aggregate the income received.
-In the latter circumstance an additional income tax will be due on the part of the taxable income exceeding EUR80,000 as follows:

-- 2.5% on the part of the taxable income exceeding EUR80,000 up to EUR250,000; - 5% on any taxable income exceeding EUR250,000.
+- Personal income tax (PIT).
+Income distributed to Portuguese individuals (outside a commercial activity) is subject to a 28% final withholding tax.
+If the investor opts to aggregate the income received, it will be subject to progressive income tax rates of up to 48%.
+In the latter circumstance an additional income tax will be due on the part of the taxable income exceeding EUR80,000 as follows: - 2.5% on the part of the taxable income exceeding EUR80,000 up to EUR250,000; - 5% on any taxable income exceeding EUR250,000.

-As an exceptional measure for 2014, if the option of income aggregation is made an additional surcharge at the rate of 3.5% will also be due on the amount exceeding the annual amount of the monthly minimum guaranteed wage (EUR6,790).
+In addition, if the option of income aggregation is made, an additional surcharge at the rate of 3.5% will also be due on the amount exceeding the annual amount of the monthly minimum guaranteed wage (EUR7,070).